adampointer/piSynth/README.md

 # piSynth #

-My rather daft pet project to build a fuly configurable FM synth with browser-based control panel using Node.js and ALSA with a little C++ thrown in.
-It is aimed at the Raspberry Pi as that is what I run this on, but it can conceivably run on anything Linux based.
+An FM subtractive synthesiser with a browser based front-end written in C and Javascript.
+This is my pet project for my Raspberry Pi but it can run on any environment that can support it.
+I use a Ion Key49 USB MIDI keyboard to control it, but as it is built on top of ALSA it can use any hardware that ALSA can.

+## License ##

+MIT - It's open source, do what you want with it but if you do anything interesting, let me know!

+## Contributions ##

+I welcome anybody that wishes to help out with this project, just send me an email.

 ## Dependencies ##

-Needs ALSA libs and headers, Node.js (0.8) with NPM and node-gyp (Latest versions).
++ ALSA libs and headers
++ POSIX threads libs and headers
++ CMake 2.8
++ Optionally, Doxygen to compile the API manpages

 ## Installation ##

     git clone git@github.com:adampointer/piSynth.git
-    cd pisynth
+    cd piSynth
+    cmake ./
+    make
-    npm install
+    make install

 ## Running ##

-    node pi-synth.js
+    piSynth hw:0

+Substitute `hw:0` for the ALSA PCM hardware string you wish to use.
 Then use `aconnect` to link your MIDI hardware to the synth.
 The HTTP interface will be running on port 8989.